cs-espace-pda/cs-espace-pda.github.io/collections/_references/Project-AIRBUS DS-PLEIADES PROGRAMMING CHAIN MAINTENANCE-EN.md

 # Technical characteristics

 The solution key points are as follows:
-* Highly deployed architecture, more than 200 XML file interfaces, Web Services
+* Architecture strongly deployed, more than 200 XML file interfaces, web services
 * Complexity of mission algorithms, performance requirements
-* Civil/defense duality
+* Civil duality/Defense
-* Ground operating life of 25 years
+* Floor operating time of 25 years